 We can read the book as a commentary on doublethink.
-Like its characters, we use words to mask exploitation and cruelty, especially when it’s done in our name.
+Like its characters, we use words to mask exploitation and cruelty.

 The art of eating people

 The bread and wine of the Christian ritual of the Eucharist represents the flesh and blood of Jesus Christ.
-Whether you take this literally depends on your beliefs (a paradox Armistead Maupin played with in More Tales of the City).
+Whether you take this literally depends on your beliefs.

 There are reports of primitive tribes who indulge – though there’s controversy about how much we colour these to suit our world view or colonial ambitions.
-You could say the same about how we talk about the religious rites above.
+You could say the same about how we talk about religious rites.
 Like allegations of cannibalism, it can be a means of Othering.

 If our tastes for fiction suggest eating each other is inevitable, Tender is the Flesh shows us how it might play out.
 Rather than survival or secret shame, the cannibalism in Bazterrica’s book is social contract.